-Mr. Sunny Wong Fook Choy, an Independent Director who has served as a Board member for more than nine years from the date of his appointment, is due for re-election this year and will also be seeking for approval at the forthcoming Annual General Meeting ("AGM") for his continued appointment as an Independent Director via separate resolution to be voted upon by shareholders pursuant to Rule 210(5)(d)(iii) of the SGX-ST which will come into effect on 1 January 2022.
+Mr. Kwah Thiam Hock and Professor Low Teck Seng, Directors who have served as Board members for more than nine years from the dates of their appointments, are due for re-election this year and will also be seeking for approval at the forthcoming Twentieth Annual General Meeting for their continued appointments as independent directors via separate resolution to be voted upon by shareholders pursuant to Rule 210(5)(d)(iii) of the Listing Manual of SGX-ST which will come into effect on 1 January 2022.